Canceled TV Shows 2018: Here Are All Of The Shows That Have Been Axed, So Far (Cable And Streaming Edition)

 — Hollywood Reporter (@THR) May 3, 2018

 The Path: This Hulu entry started off strong but failed to retain viewers after three seasons – at least, that’s the scuttlebutt in Hollywood.
-We’ll never no for sure because Hulu, like other streaming providers, doesn’t release its viewer numbers.
+We’ll never know for sure because Hulu, like other streaming providers, doesn’t release its viewer numbers.

-Seven Seconds: Netflix’ attempt at a TV cop drama lasted only one season.
+Seven Seconds: Netflix’s attempt at a TV cop drama lasted only one season.

 Mozart in the Jungle: Amazon’s attempt at highbrow comedy-drama may have lasted four seasons, but it looks like the streaming service will from now on focus on more accessible blockbuster content.

-Everything Sucks: Netflix’ attempt to appeal to 90’s nostalgia failed to resonate with viewers – the high school comedy lasted only one season.
+Everything Sucks: Netflix’s attempt to appeal to ’90s nostalgia failed to resonate with viewers — the high school comedy lasted only one season.

-Young & Hungry: The show’s fifth and final season, consisting of ten final episodes, will air on Freeform this summer.
+Young & Hungry: The show’s fifth and final season, consisting of 10 final episodes, will air on Freeform this summer.

 Shut Eye: Hulu’s drama starring Jeffrey Donovan lasted only two seasons.